SecondThundeR/anya-bot-ts/README.md

 # anya-bot-ts

 > [!WARNING]
 > The bot is in maintenance mode.
-New features will most likely not appear.
-Expected termination of the project (including complete shutdown) ~end of 2024
+New features will most likely not appear

 Some random TypeScript bot with interesting features based on the grammY library